poautran/PyXRDCT/README.md

 	* scipy 		- 	http://www.scipy.org
 	* matplotlib 		- 	http://matplotlib.sourceforge.net/
 	* h5py	    		-  	http://www.h5py.org/
+	* Others, not detailed yet

 ## Documentation

 The user manual is under construction.
-For an early start, main code to be run and modified is in PyXRDCT/core.
+For an early start, main code to be run is in PyXRDCT/core.
 Functions and other utilities are in PyXRDCT/nmutils/utils.
 Examples of raw data are located in the resources folder in PyXRDCT/resources.

+To start you can add a shortcut on to your .bashrc file such as:

+	alias pyxrdct='/path/to/folder/PyXRDCT/PyXRDCT/core.py'

+Then run the following command to see all the options:

+	pyxrdct -h